mpvginde/pySTEPS-BE/docs/source/index.rst

-Welcome to Lumache's documentation!
+RMI-PYSTEPS
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**RMI-PYSTEPS** is the probabilistic precipitation nowcast product of the *Royal Meteorological Institute of Belgium*.
+The product is created by using `pySTEPS <https://pysteps.readthedocs.io/en/stable/index.html>` to perturb, evolve and extrapolate the radar analysis forward in time and blend it with RMI's NWP ensemble.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`product` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.

-Contents
+   This product is still in the experimental phase and is not yet operational Contents
 --------

 .. toctree::

-   usage
-   api
+   product
+   technical
+   cases